valle-xyz/merkle-tree-tutorial/README.md

 # A practical introduction into Merkle trees

-Congratulations to your decision to learn about Merkle trees.
-They are a fundamental building block of blockchains, very useful for many different types of decentralized applications, and very easy to use.
+Welcome to our tutorial on Merkle trees!
+Merkle trees are a fundamental building block of blockchains.
+They are useful for many different types of decentralized applications.
+And the best is, they are very easy to use.

 In this tutorial, you will use the [Merkle tree library of Open Zeppelin](https://github.com/OpenZeppelin/merkle-tree).
 You will build a simple Merkle tree and test it with jest.